-In terms of completing a thesis or dissertation, 4 doctoral students successfully defended the dissertations during the current academic year.
+In terms of completing a thesis or dissertation, 2 doctoral students successfully defended the dissertations during the current academic year.
+One student is expected to complete the thesis in the summer 2024.

 Among the indirect means of evaluating students learning outcomes are the participation in professional meetings, publications, employment, recognition, etc.